Powerful Words To Use When Your Child Says I Hate You.

-When children utter these hurtful words, it is often related to their frustration with not being able to have or do something they desire.
+When children utter these hurtful words, it is often related to their frustration with not being able to have or do something they want.

 Think about the times when your child says those words; it’s more likely than not when you’re stopping them from getting what they want or when they feel that you don’t understand them.